DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 Issues:

-- The school direct should be able to change to any course they run.
-Although we need to understand any implications of doing this, especially from the accredited body perspective.
+- The school direct should be able to change to any course they run, but we need to understand any implications of doing this, especially from the accredited body perspective.
 - The accredited body for each course should be shown for each radio button.

 ## Next steps